Rural and Remote Marking Program

 Providing opportunities for country teachers to participate in HSC marking.

-Applications for the 2023 HSC Rural and Remote Marking Program opens on Thursday 9 March and closes on Thursday 23 March.
+HSC Rural and Remote Marking Program applications open for 2024 on Thursday 7 March and close on Thursday 21 March.

 The HSC Rural and Remote Marking Program (RRMP) is a joint program run by the NSW Department of Education (DoE), Catholic Schools NSW (CSNSW) and the NSW Education Standards Authority (NESA).